-5. Child protection procedures
+5. Safeguarding and child protection policy and procedures

-If any member of staff or volunteer becomes concerned that your behaviour suggests you might be in need of protection, or that you might present a risk of harm to other young people, they will follow our child protection procedures.
-This will involve talking to our Designated Safeguarding Lead, and might involve making a referral to external agencies.
-If child protection procedures are necessary we will talk this through with you and your parents or carers as soon as possible where appropriate, unless doing so would put you in danger or interfere with a police investigation.
+If any member of staff or volunteer becomes concerned that your behaviour suggests you might be in need of protection, or that you might present a risk of harm to other young people, they will follow our Safeguarding and child protection policy and procedures.
+This will mean talking to our Designated Safeguarding Lead, and might involve making a referral to external agencies.
+We will talk this through with you and your parents or carers as soon as possible where appropriate, unless doing so would put you in danger or interfere with a Social Care or Police investigation.